Shore Region: Geography

 Much of the land is flat and coastal, maintaining a height of less than 250 ft across the entire stretch of both counties.
 There are, however, a few exceptions, including Mount Mitchill in Atlantic Highlands, New Jersey.
 Mount Mitchill reaches a height of 266 ft, making it the highest headland on the eastern U.S. coast, south of Maine.
 It has a panoramic view of the Raritan Bay, New York City and Sandy Hook.
 It is near the Twin Lights Lighthouse in Highlands, NJ, and is the location of the Monmouth County 9-11 Memorial.
 It was named after Samuel Latham Mitchill, who determined the height of the hill, near Locust.
 At the northeastern tip, a sand spit called Sandy Hook is part of the Gateway National Recreation Area.
 Continuing south on this stretch of shore, there are famous beaches such as Deal, Long Branch, and Sea Bright.
 The northern edge of the region runs alongside Lower New York Bay.

 In Ocean County, long stretches of barrier islands make major harbors impractical, but the area has drawn much attention for its many sailing programs.

 Economy

 The largest source of income in the region is the tourism industry, which accounts for 85% of employment.
 It is a vital source of income for many families and businesses.
 Employment growth exceeds the state average; however, housing development is relatively limited.
 In contrast, the northern coastal region relies primarily on industrial jobs.
-This area accounts for approximately 57% of the state's total employment, although its employment growth is lower than the state average.
+This area accounts for approximately 57% of the state's total employment, but its employment growth is lower than the state average.